Anushabera/Timeseries-Forecast/README.md

 ## 🚀 Features

+- User input for entering no. of months and generate forecast
 - Forecast future sales trends with 93% accuracy
 - Support for exogenous variables
 - Interactive web-based interface
 - Dynamic visualization of forecast results
+- Selection option for dealers
+- Personalized forecasting for dealers

 ## 📦 Installation